Navy looks to BAE Systems for electronically steerable antennas for shipboard air defense

-Officials of the Naval Air Systems Command at Patuxent River Naval Air Station, Md., have awarded BAE Systems a $9.2 million contract to provide five OE-120(A) electronically steerable antenna (ESA) groups suitable for the Ticonderoga-class cruiser (CG 47), the Arleigh Burke-class destroyer (DDG 51), the Wasp-class amphibious assault ship (LHD 1), the San Antonio-class amphibious transport dock (LPD 17), aircraft carriers, and the Japanese Kongo-class destroyer (FMS DD 173)-a version of the U.S. Burke-class destroyer.
+Officials of the Naval Air Systems Command at Patuxent River Naval Air Station, Md., awarded BAE Systems a $9.2 million contract Tuesday to provide five OE-120(A) electronically steerable antenna (ESA) groups suitable for the Ticonderoga-class cruiser (CG 47), the Arleigh Burke-class destroyer (DDG 51), the Wasp-class amphibious assault ship (LHD 1), the San Antonio-class amphibious transport dock (LPD 17), aircraft carriers, and the Japanese Kongo-class destroyer (FMS DD 173) -- a version of the U.S. Burke-class destroyer.

 The AN/UPX-29 shipboard interrogator is a centralized IFF system that employs a challenge and reply technique to distinguish friendly platforms in a multi-target environment.